What to Expect in China’s 14th Five Year Plan? Decoding the Fifth Plenum Communique

 It is not yet clear whether a numerical growth target will be set for 2025, but if set – it is expected to be a much lower target of around five percent.
 However, so far, the party has stated that China’s GDP per capita is to be at the level of ‘moderately developed nations’ by 2035, with a per capita GDP of about US$30,000 – three times China’s current level in 2020.

 New development pattern – growth driven by domestic demand

 It is now clear that the dual circulation policy (DCS) – first proposed by Xi in May – will play a central role in the 14th FYP.
 In a nutshell, DCS is a two-pronged development strategy that involves mutual reinforcement of domestic and international markets to spur long-term, sustainable consumption patterns, and to hedge against external shocks within the global environment.

 The communique indicates a series of forthcoming policies that will create a supply system that is more compatible and conducive to ‘expanding domestic demand.’

 Some examples laid out include:

 - Promoting a system of “managing the purchase behavior to managing the latter usage” for consumer goods such as automobiles; and

 - Improving the modern circulation system by developing contactless transaction services, reducing corporate circulation costs, integrating online and offline consumption, and coordinating urban and rural consumer markets.

-Further, emphasis is placed on balancing and coordinating the internal players in the domestic market (across industries and upstream and downstream of the supply chain) and “optimizing the market layout, trade methods, commodity structure, modern logistics system” for better integration of the domestic and international dual cycles.
+Further, emphasis is placed on balancing and coordinating the internal players in the domestic market (across industries and upstream and downstream of the supply chain).

 The takeaway for investors here is that there is still a large space for investment growth; as attention shifts to the domestic economy, investing “in China, for China” may become a common refrain and indeed a necessary strategy for many businesses.